fredpen/Fred-Casino/README.md

 ## Installation

+Note: PHP "^7.3|^8.0" is required to run this project locally.
 Clone the repo locally:
 Open a terminal or a git client and clone the project using the code below